2025-26 Academic Catalog

 Hours and credits to be arranged

-(Prerequisites: EDX 3213 or permission from the instructor).
-Three hours lecture.
+(Prerequisite: EDX 3213, Special Education major or consent of instructor) Three Hours Lecture.
 Introduction to special education challenges for students with intellectual and developmental disabilities including challenges of providing full educational inclusion and community integration from ages 6-21

 EDX 4123 Methods and Materials for Elementary Students with Disabilities: 3 hours.